11. Code Generation¶

 Using a template engine (similar as is used

-to translate the simplified JSON to html),
+by modelica-json to translate the CDL sequence to html),

 specified in the SSP standard.